jgnewman/einlandr/README.md

 ### Which files should be left alone

 You'll want to ignore the entire frontend/css directory.
 It is exclusively used by the build process and will get wiped clean with every build.
-Instead, you'll define your styles using scss in the frontend/src/scss directory.
+To define your styles, you will use scss in the frontend/src/scss directory.

 You'll also want to ignore frontend/index.html.
 This file is modified by the build process in that it changes depending upon whether you're in a development or production environment.
-If you want to modify change this file, you'll need to edit frontend/src/templates/index.html instead.
+If you want to modify this file, you'll need to edit frontend/src/templates/index.html instead.

 Fonts and images are just static files and Einlandr doesn't do anything with them.
 As such, feel free to put your fonts and images directly into frontend/fonts and frontend/img.
 You can also modify frontend/favicon.ico at will.
 Einlandr won't mess with it.